Deploy a Java application with Quarkus on an Azure Kubernetes Service cluster

 Container image configuration

-As a cloud native technology, Quarkus supports generating OCI container images compatible with Docker and Podman.
-Add the following container-image variables.
-Replace the values of <LOGIN_SERVER_VALUE>
+As a cloud native technology, Quarkus supports generating OCI container images compatible with Docker.
+Replace the value of <LOGIN_SERVER_VALUE>

 # Container Image Build